new-coyote/nuevo-coyote/site/workshop/consent-at-work-intro.md

 repeat: ''
 partners: []
 seo:
-  title: ''
+  title: Consent at Work
-  meta_description: ''
+  meta_description: 'Consent is essential in any healthy relationship, like the one
+    between a workplace leader and the people they''re responsible for. '
   noindex: false
-eleventyExcludeFromCollections: true
+eleventyExcludeFromCollections: false

 ---
-This course is designed to foster the understanding that consent is not sexy, it's mandatory.
-This is true in every avenue of life, especially in business.
-Intermediate and ongoing practice workshop also available.
+Consent is essential in any healthy relationship, like the one between a workplace leader and the people they're responsible for.
+As managers, it is our job to advance the goals of our organization and our department while keeping the people that work for us safe and productive.
+Practicing consent at work is a big part of creating and maintaining a healthy organization.

+* What is consent in the workplace context?
+* How consent shows up in management styles
+* Intro to policies and procedures
+* Follow-up course: The System of Workplace Consent

 [Contact us for more info](https://marinaforhire.com/contact/)